 The whole scene seemed a bit amusing and evolution-driven, like the complex bird mating dances in Madagascar that David Attenborough likes to teach you about:

-At the time, I was working in my first engineering job so I was probably making more money than any of the dancing bird boys.
+At the time, I was finally working an “adult” software engineering job so I was probably making more money than any of the dancing bird boys.
 I even had a nicer car, since I had not yet learned of the folly of this type of purchase.
 I remember my car, dusty and parked over next to my tent, getting a bit of positive attention from men and women alike… and I admit it felt pretty nice at the time.

 When I got older and moved to the USA, however, everything stepped up a few notches.
 I saw parking lots just casually filled with cars fancier than anything I had seen in my entire childhood.
 I learned about neighborhoods where people engage in passionate gossip about each other’s wealth, and even enforce gardening and house painting standards upon each other to “preserve the property values.”